claraHV/RETO/README.md

 - Add to cart items by drag and drop each item on the cart.
 Total quantity is upload when an item is added.
 - Delete items by choosing "Eliminar" option.
 Total quantity is upload when an item is deleted.

+### Errors

+When using Mozilla Firefox cart.svg is not displayed.

 ### Technologies